GAGGIUINO/gaggiuino.github.io/docs/README.md

 * [T-tee | 6mm](https://www.aliexpress.com/item/1005004145756673.html)
 * [Clamps | 100pcs and plier](https://www.aliexpress.com/item/1005003341137707.html)

-> [!WARNING]
-> The Aliexpress hose IS NOT rated as high as the original SAECO hose, please use common sense when operating the machine if you can't buy the recommended original SAECO hose use the exact size recommended here as pressure resistance is determined by the hose diameter as well.
 <!-- tabs:end -->
 <!-- tab:STM32 PCBv3 -->
 ### BASE FUNCTIONALITY